gSchool/cne-precourse-curriculum/Step 3 - Java Programming.md

 By the end of this step you should demonstrate the ability to:

 - Write and implement a Java Interface
-- Write a Java classes with:
+- Write Java classes with:
   - private fields
   - constructors
   - getters and setters